-In the 2013 survey of those 2012 graduates in employment 79% were working within architecture compared with 75% of 2011 Graduates in the 2012 survey and 78% of 2010 Graduates in the 2011 survey.
+In the 2014 survey of those 2013 Graduates in employment 79% were working within architecture.
+This compares with 78% of 2012 Graduates in the 2013 survey, 75% of 2011 Graduates in the 2012 survey and 78% of 2010 Graduates in the 2011 survey.
 This indicates a fairly static picture.
-Approximately a fifth of all graduates responding to the survey in 2013 had more than one form of employment (with similar percentages in the previous two surveys).
-At least half of all of the survey respondents in the 2011, 2012 and 2013 surveys stated that the additional employment was in order to, 'earn a living / pay back loans'.
+Approximately a fifth of all graduates responding to the survey in 2014 had more than one form of employment (with similar percentages in the previous three surveys).
+Approximately half of all of the survey respondents in the 2011, 2012, 2013 and 2014 surveys stated that the additional employment was in order to, 'earn a living / pay back loans'.
 This was the most common response when asked why they undertook additional forms of employment.
 Given that the second job was, invariably, not from within the sphere of architecture it is perhaps not surprising that little emphasis was placed on the experience it provided or it fitting in with career plans.
-When focussing on all 2013 survey respondents who were employed in architecture under 10% envisaged not working in architecture for all or most of their career.
+When focussing on all 2014 survey respondents under 10% envisaged not working in architecture for all or most of their career although there were a number who were unsure of their future career plans.
 There was however some concern about the difficulty in remaining in architecture and employment opportunities.
+For instance, less than 5% of all graduates in the 2014 survey strongly agreed that there are lots of paid employment opportunities available in architecture.
+One respondent claimed that 'Universities produce way too many "architects" for what is required.
+It would be safe to say that maybe only half of the class belonged in the course if not even a smaller number (eg Architectural Technology or mere Drafting would have been more suitable for most).
+This then only floods the market - allowing employers to pay poor wages on the basis that there aren't any jobs for everyone'.

-For instance, less than a fifth of all graduates in the 2013 survey agreed that there are lots of paid employment opportunities available in architecture with only one person strongly agreeing with this statement.
-This is of concern to the architecture profession.
-There was also almost a sense that it would be wasteful not to pursue a career in architecture given the time invested in it and skills developed.
+At the same time there was also almost a sense that it would be wasteful not to pursue a career in architecture given the time invested in it and skills developed.
 'I study architecture because I love it, I work in architecture because I love it, I'll have invested half a decade in studying architecture so I better be damn good at it!' claimed a 2011 Graduate in the 2012 survey.
+A 2013 Graduate stated 'both my placement and my university have instilled a passion for architecture.
+It is all I want to do, no matter what hurdle comes my way I will be an architect'.
 Other participants also mentioned the length of time taken to compete the training as a real commitment.